Cattle traceability takes two steps forward, one step back

 “It offers that flexibility of use,” Kniebel said.

 Part of the initial pilot program in traceability was to study the economic side.
 They wanted to know how much it would cost for every cattle producer in the country to purchase and implement ultrahigh frequency technology.
-They found that the ultrahigh frequency tags were essentially considered another way to protect cattle health.
+Kniebel said it’s more about the value of projecting cattle health.

 “We see it as an insurance policy for the industry,” she said.
 “There is a big gap in the traceability system today.
 They can do them today, but it may take them years.”